CenterForSpatialResearch/mapping_architecture_urbanism_humanities/09_WebMapping2.md

 ![Rat activity]
 ___

 You'll be in the style tab, but click over to `Select data`.
 Now modify the Type (currently `Circle`) by choosing `Heatmap`.
 Mapbox will warn us that we'll lose our previous customizations to the layer—but that's ok, because this is a duplicate layer.
-You might want to zoom in at this point to get a good idea of how it might look when being used on a mobile device.
-You should see heatmap, once again with a random style:

-___
-![Heatmap]
-___
+Navigate to the `Style` tab to see this selection applied.

 Mapbox automatically computes heatmap values based on the points in our sightings—play with the heatmap parameters to fine-tune it.
 The algorithm's default is a bit over-zealous—you might want to set the `radius` value to 20px.